joakim000/SV21POTR/Course_B/cbuffer/cbuffer/assets/ass2.md

 3-7.
 The phrasing "It shall be possible to have a" does not appear in RFC2119 nor any other standards document I have been able to find.
 How does this phrasing relate to phrasing in req 2?
 Should the functions be implemented or should I just leave the header declarations?
 Even without any code it's very possible to have those functions.
 I decided to just implement them anyway because whatever.

-8. Fulfilled, although the requirement precludes any kind of reasonable error checking.
+8. Fulfilled, although the requirement precludes any kind of error checking.
-    * Can't use any error checking library.
-    * Can't allow caller to provide pointer to error code variable.
-    * Can't even return a negative value for caller to check for.

-    Because of this, when reading or peeking empty buffer it simply returns 0.
-Therefore the buffer cannot safely be used to store the value 0, because then there is no way for caller to know if value 0 really was in buffer or the result of an empty buffer.

-Reqs 3-7: "It shall be possible to have a function to"

 Test req 5: "when the buffer is not empty and full"